kaliber5/ember-cli-bundlesize/README.md

 };
 ```

 In this example, top level is defined by `app`, followed by two buckets, `javascript` and `css`.
-You can include as many `app` and `bucket` as you wish.
-Each `app` supports multiple buckets and each bucket supports the following configuration properties:
+You can include as many apps and buckets as you wish.
+Each app supports multiple buckets and each bucket supports the following configuration properties:

 * `pattern`: a `glob` pattern (or array thereof) defining the files belonging to this bucket
 * `limit`: the maximum size all files defined by `pattern` may consume. you can use common size units like `B`, `KB`, `MB`